Evaluation Committee/ Panel

 |The monitoring of supplier activities with the organization, are in most cases done through the Procurement Documents.
 Each procurement step has to be explained and justified; therefore, all the official communication has to be documented.
 It is a best practice to create and update a tool that could record key indicators in the procurement process.
 Such a tool might record of all the interactions with the suppliers allows the agency to analyze and monitor the relations through the time.
 Key indicators might include, but are not limited to response rates, records of evaluated proposals, number of contracts awarded, POs managed, and expenditures.|

 Measurement the performance of suppliers in support of an organization’s needs is important.
 Supplier evaluation in turn influences the identification of suppliers as past performance of suppliers may influence the process of drawing up shortlists.

 Surveys are an important source of information, that could facilitate the analysis of the supplier and procurement unit performance.
 The requesting unit should be asked about their opinion about the supplier performance (in a standardized and official manner) and that should be included in the Supplier Catalogue, to be referenced when new procurement actions are being planned.

-Once the supplier(s) are identified, and it is time to establish a negotiation, it is useful to:
+Once the supplier(s) are identified, it is time to establish a negotiation.
+For this it is useful to:

-The objective of any negotiation is to achieve a “win to win” situation.
-If one of the parties does not feel benefited in some way, the relationship tends to break down.
+The objective of any negotiation is to achieve a “win to win” situation, since, if one of the parties does not feel benefited in some way, the relationship tends to break down.

-When entering negotiation, it is important to have at least two real possible outcomes to choose from; this will make the negotiation more efficient by having a margin of safety and not feeling/establishing a dependency relationship.
+It is important to have at least two real possibilities to choose from.
+This will make the negotiation more efficient by having a margin of safety and not feeling/establishing a dependency relationship.